ashishkumar-ds/data-science-projects/etsy-funnel-conversion-analysis/README.md

 ## Recommendations

-1. **Reduce cart abandonment at the View Cart stage** by clearly displaying shipping timelines, removing hidden charges, and improving pricing transparency.
+1. **Improve transparency at View Cart** by surfacing shipping costs, delivery timelines, and return policies upfront
 2. **Promote Virtual Account as default/highlighted option** to leverage its high trust and conversion
 3. **Simplify Paylater & Biller Services** with clearer instructions, reduced form fields, and contextual help
-4. **Improve transparency at View Cart** by surfacing shipping costs, delivery timelines, and return policies upfront
+4. **Reduce cart abandonment at the View Cart stage** by clearly displaying shipping timelines, removing hidden charges, and improving pricing transparency
 5. **Reduce technical friction at Checkout** by optimizing page load, auto-filling known fields, and improving validation feedback

 > *Result: **+5.2 pp conversion lift** and **$4,500 incremental GMV** in Q1 2023 (AOV = $50, based on 5,812 View Cart sessions)*